Skip to main content

 What should I do If the authorized physician places me on temporary alternative (restricted) duty?

 If the employee cannot return to all his/her regular duties, the injured employee is to take a copy of their Injury Status Report back to their department supervisor who must receive a copy of the injured employee's Injury Status Report from the authorized treating physician that defines the employee's restrictions.
-The supervisor will work with Human Resources or Risk Management to make every effort to return the employee to temporary alternative (restricted) duty based on the authorized treating physician's restrictions.
+The supervisor will work with Risk Management to make every effort to return the employee to temporary alternative (restricted) duty based on the authorized treating physician's restrictions.

 If temporary alternative (restricted) duty cannot be provided, the employee will be eligible for workers' compensation benefits.
 If temporary alternative (restricted) duty is available and the employee refuses, workers' compensation benefits will be denied.

-What is the role of the Third Party Administrator (TPA)?
+What is the role of the third-party administrator (TPA)?

-The Third Party Administrator (TPA), who is the insurance administrator that is contracted by the University, will contact employees for statements regarding the injuries and follow-up on medical care.
+The Third-Party Administrator (TPA), who is the insurance administrator that is contracted by the University, will contact employees for statements regarding the injuries and follow-up on medical care.
 The TPA will assist employees with scheduling of doctors’ appointments, payment of TTD when appropriate, and closeout of claims.
 Employees who have questions regarding their workers' compensation claim may either call their adjuster at the TPA or Risk Management.

 If an employee should receive a bill for services that are related to a workers’ compensation claim, they can forward that bill to Risk Management, or their adjuster at the TPA.